-The morrow dawned a little misty but we set off, knowing we had a long day ahead ag the camp was only at 3,000 feet and the was about 9,000 feet high.
-Steep, exposed, snow slopes brought us to the west ridge by 10 a.m. but still the murk we ate and trundled huge boulders until at 1 p.m. the must suddenly lifted and the day was perfect.
+The morrow dawned a little misty but we set off, knowing we had a long day ahead as the camp was only at 3,000 feet and the much was about 9,000 feet high.
+Steep, exposed, snow slopes brought us to the west ridge by 10 a.m. but still the murk prevailed.
+We ate and trundled huge boulders until at 1 p.m. the must suddenly lifted and the day was perfect.
 We had scrambled up the first step in the ridge; now we tackled the much more formidable second step.
-Snow-filled gullies on the south side took May and I on to the top of the step while Claudio and Paddy continued up a snow gully on the south side.
+Snow-filled gullies on the south side took Hay and I on to the top of the step while Claudio and Paddy ontinued up a snow gully on the south side.
 From the top of this step a sloping ledge took us on to the middle of the north face where we made fast time up a series of gullies and ledges.
 The climb was now all we could wish with firm rock, exhilarating exposure and grandstand views of the main divide.
 As we reached the top of the gully system the other two appeared below, much to our relief, having abandoned their gully by making an extremely exposed traverse across the ridge.
-We now took to a rib to the right which we found extremely difficult so we moved left along liny ledge.
-As I moved to join Ray my foothold broke away in a sickening manner, but I managed to hang on.
+We now took to a rib to the right which we found extremely difficult so we moved left along i liny ledge.
+As I moved to join Ray my foothold broke away In a sickening manner, but I managed to hang on.
 Ray called rock', but a few moments later the stunning words, 'Claudio has been hit and looks bad,' were shouted by Paddy.
 Ray and I immediately double-roped down the difficult section we had just climbed, then carried on carefully down the gully to the others who were about 300 feet below.

-We found that Claudio had been hit just above the knee - his found wild strawberries in abundance and were given a hero's difficulty.
+We found that Claudio had been hit just above the knee - his Part 1 (the bush babies) went down-valley with mail.
+There we log appeared badly bruised and he could only stand on it with found wild strawberries in abundance and were given a hero's difficulty.
 An x-ray taken much later showed that the knee had been dislocated but had fortunately relocated itself.
 Swiftly, as it was now 6 p.m., we arranged abseils and many rope-lengths later we were off the peak.
 One had to climb down most of the pitches as we did not have enough slings and pegs to leave them behind.
 It was now 9.30 but we carried on slowly down the easy rock to the snow where we decided to descend via the Soler col to avoid exposed slopes.
 By midnight the long Patagonian twilight expired, so we crawled under some large boulders to sleep, aware that we were still at 5,700 feet.
 The weather held but our bivvy was not comfortable enough to stop us from carrying on down at first light, to arrive in camp, extremely tired and hungry, at about 10 a.m.

 Claudio had done very well with one leg stiff and painful.
 We ate breakfast and crawled under boulders to sleep because, ironically enough, we were now sweltering under the blazing sun.
 We made good contact with Party 2 that night.
 They had climbed Helado and Hyades, but we only got the full details later.